-IDC's Strategic Alliances is a role-based service that provides Strategic Alliance leaders and executives in the information technology market with the opportunity to drive innovation and better decision making through research, analyst engagement, and industry/peer collaboration.
-Through this service, members engage directly with other industry-leading alliance leaders in peer-to-peer problem-solving discussions, member-led research, and direct engagement with Strategic Alliance analysts to address vendors' specific needs.
-This council-led approach provides a unique experience in which alliance leaders can access the analyst resources of IDC, work with other industry professionals to drive a common research agenda, and share best practices in areas that are important in the development of industry alliance practices and also equally important to the executives of your business.
+IDC's Strategic Alliances is a role-based service that provides strategic alliance leaders and executives in the information technology market with the opportunity to drive innovation and better decision making through research, analyst engagement, and industry/peer collaboration.
+Through this service, members engage directly with other industry-leading alliance leaders in peer-to-peer problem-solving discussions, member-led research, and direct engagement with strategic alliance analysts to address vendors' specific needs.
+This council-led approach provides a unique experience in which alliance leaders can access the analyst resources of IDC, work with other industry professionals to drive a common research agenda, and share best practices in areas that are important in the development of industry alliance practices and equally important to the executives of your business.

 - Strategic alliances trends and analysis

 - Industry predictions and effects on strategic alliances

 - Industry best practices sharing related to strategic alliances

 - Benchmarking to compare industry progress

 - Key alliance metrics, including alliance investment benchmarks and influenced revenue measurements

 - Trends and best practices in alliance operations, management, and development

 - Innovation (using alliances to drive innovation and innovative alliance practices)

 - Alliance Organization Trends and Notable Practices